netlify/labs/features/graph/documentation/partner-onboarding.md

 #### Token endpoint

-The token endpoint should generally return a JSON-encoded result such as the snippet below:
+The **Token** endpoint should generally return a JSON-encoded result such as the snippet below:

 ```json
 {